kwstanths/vviewer/README.md

 # vviewer
-A real time renderer and an offline path tracer written in Vulkan and a 3D scene editor written in Qt.
+A cross platform real time renderer and an offline path tracer written in Vulkan and a 3D scene editor written in Qt.
 Uses [VK_KHR_ray_tracing_pipeline.html](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_ray_tracing_pipeline.html) for GPU accelerated ray tracing with ray generation, ray closest hit, ray any hit and ray miss shaders.
 The rendering engine can be built separately as a standalone library, independent of the UI.

 ![Alt text](images/1.png?raw=true)